Beer Path Problems in Temporal Graphs: Algorithms for temporal beer path problems

-In this subsection we propose an EABP algorithm (from source $x$ to all nodes), based on the earliest-arrival time algorithm of \cite{Path_Wu} with a modification for calculating \emph{multiple-source} earliest-arrival paths (MSEAP - Def.~\ref{def:multisource}).
-Our algorithm makes two sequential passes of the graph's edge stream, calculating the earliest arrival times from $x$ to each beer vertex in the first pass.
-For the second pass, all arrival times are initialized to $\infty$, except those of the beer vertices, which are initialized to the minimum active time greater than or equal to their respective earliest arrival time.
-We will later prove that this correctly calculates EABP times.

-We also present a MSEAP subroutine for graphs containing no dominated edges.\footnote{This is a reasonable assumption for temporal graphs, since dominated edges are not useful for any of the commonly considered objectives.} This algorithm is similar-in-spirit to Dijkstra's algorithm and uses binary search for parallel edges, achieving a running time independent of $M$.
-Although faster than the previous one, it requires random access to the edges of the graph (through e.g. an adjacency list with temporal logs~\cite{Caro_temporal_logs}), instead of scanning an edge stream in a specific order.
+In this subsection we propose an EABP algorithm (from source $x$ to all nodes), based on the earliest-arrival time algorithm of~\cite{Path_Wu} with a modification for computing \emph{multiple-source} earliest-arrival paths (MSEAP - Def.~\ref{def:multisource}).
+We also present an alternative algorithm for graphs containing no dominated edges (a reasonable assumption, since dominated edges are irrelevant for all the objectives considered in this paper).
+The latter is similar in spirit to Dijkstra's algorithm and uses binary search for parallel edges, achieving a running time independent of~$M$.
+Although faster than the former, it requires random access to the edges of the graph through an adjacency list (cf.~\cite{Caro_temporal_logs}), instead of scanning an edge stream in a specific order.
+We remark that our algorithms do not modify the graph (in contrast to, e.g., using dummy vertices), which is important because inserting new edges in temporal graphs may be a costly operation.